Widget Configuration

 - Widget Title- Enter the title text that will be displayed within the widget.

-- Configurations- Includes features like Create Folder, File Upload, Delete Folder, Delete Files, and Create Sharing Link, which can be enabled or disabled based on your needs.
+- Configurations- Includes features like Create Folder, File Upload, Folder Upload, Delete Folder, Delete Files, Create Sharing Link, Allow Download, Allow Edit, Allow Replace, Open in App/Library, List Inaccessible Resources and Reset Navigation On Connect which can be enabled or disabled based on your needs.

 - Widget Columns- Configure the columns to display in the widget.
 Allows users to configure the data fields (e.g., Name, Created By, Created On, Modified On) displayed in the widget.
 Click "Add Columns" to customize the view.